romainledru/Report_is_ready/readme.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-To contribute to GermanOK, follow these steps:
+To contribute to Report_is_ready, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.